 Atmospheric Correction Guide / Conversion to Reflectance: COST, DOS, and TOA Models

 For Landsat 7, 5, or 4 the best way to get surface reflectance data is to order it for free from USGS EarthExplorer; see the Update below.
 If you cannot order the surface reflectance data, you can follow the steps in the guide below.
-For Landsat 8, there are no surface reflectance products available for free download; however, the easier Landsat 8 DOS Method can be applied; learn how in the Landsat 8 Atmospheric Correction page.
+For Landsat 8, there are no surface reflectance products available for free download; however, the easier Landsat 8 COST and DOS Method can be applied; learn how in the Landsat 8 Atmospheric Correction page.

 Update: The USGS has recently made atmospherically corrected surface reflectance based on the LEDAPS method (pdf) from Masek et al. (2006) available for Landsat 4, 5, and 7 imagery through EarthExplorer (can be accessed in the Data Sources folder to the left; from the EarthExplorer homepage, open the Landsat CDR folder to download the surface reflectance data).
 The LEDAPS method is a more involved process and is the preferred surface reflectance data for Landsat 7, 5, and 4; the surface reflectance is not available for Landsat 8.
 This USGS page has details about the atmospheric correction method and different ways to acquire reflectance the data; (outside page; opens in new tab).